c7rishi/c7rishi.github.io/_pages/publication.md

 * **Chakraborty, S.**, Liu, A., Ball, R., and Markatou, M. (2022).
 On the Use of the Likelihood Ratio Test Methodology in Pharmacovigilance. *Statistics in Medicine.* Online ahead of print.
 [Link.](https://doi.org/10.1002/sim.9575)

+## Statistical Theory for Modern Computation-Heavy Inferential Methods

+### Multivariate Analysis and Dimension Reduction

+- **Chakraborty, S.** and Su, Z. (2023).
+A comprehensive Bayesian framework for envelope models.
+To appear in the *Journal of the American Statistical Association Theory and Methods.*
+- Shen Y, Park Y, **Chakraborty S**, Zhang C. (2023).
+Bayesian simultaneous partial envelope model with application to an imaging genetics analysis. *The New England Journal of Statistics in Data Science*.
+[Link.](https://doi.org/10.51387/23-NEJSDS23)
+- Lee, M., **Chakraborty, S.**, and Su, Z. (2022).
+A Bayesian approach to envelope quantile regression. *Statistica Sinica.* 32 (2022), 1-19 [Link.](http://www3.stat.sinica.edu.tw/LatestART/SS-2020-0109_fp.pdf)

+### Statistical Methods for Constrained Space Data and Robust Inference

+- **Chakraborty, S.** and Wong, S. W. (2022).
+On the circular correlation coefficients for bivariate von Mises distributions on a torus. *Stat Papers.* [Link.](https://link.springer.com/article/10.1007/s00362-022-01333-9) [arXiv.](https://arxiv.org/abs/1804.08553)
+- Maji, A., **Chakraborty, S.**, and Basu, A., (2017).
+Statistical Inference based on the Logarithmic Power Divergence. *Society For Application Of Statistics And Allied Sciences*, 2, 39–51.
+[Link](http://www.sasaa.org/complete_journal/vol2__6.pdf)

 ### Markov Chain Monte Carlo Theory

 * Mukherjee S, Khare K, and **Chakraborty S**.
 (2023).
 Convergence properties of data augmentation algorithms for high-dimensional robit regression. **Electronic Journal of Statistics.* 17(1): 19-69 (2023).
 [Link.](https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-17/issue-1/Convergence-properties-of-data-augmentation-algorithms-for-high-dimensional-robit/10.1214/22-EJS2098.full)